1. Know your user demographic

 13. Organise your team and roles

-As simple as it sounds, make sure everyone in the team understands the scope of their work and expectations.
+As simple as it sounds, makes sure everyone in the team understands the scope of their work and expectations.
 Most likely, you are managing a product according to some development methodology, as Agile for example.
 This step then only means including testing into the overall structure, by defining roles and tasks.
-It will help minimise ambiguity, avoid the risk of misalignment within the team, and make the whole process more structured.
+It will help minimize ambiguity, avoid the risk of misalignment within the team, and make the whole process more structured.

 14. Define the required efforts and resources

 Steps 14 and 15 ties very closely together, and help to bring the planning a little closer to the ground and make it more realistic.

 Once you have determined the categorization of your testing, whether, by type, functionality or priority, you can go ahead and exercise how long you think each of those would take.

 Bear in mind, these are only approximations and there is no precise way of estimating how long it would take to complete testing a piece of software.